5 excuse-free ways to navigate busy gyms

 Don’t let a packed house keep you from working out.
 That’s one more excuse you don’t need to block your success.
 Plan and commit to a schedule.
 Whether you love running on the treadmill five days a week or alternate fitness classes on Monday, Wednesday and Friday, keep showing up.
 No matter the weather or how busy you are, get your workout in for the day.

 Switch it up

 Some days are better than others.
 Rather than skipping a workout, have an alternative in your back pocket.
-If you’re feeling sore and didn’t sleep well, yoga is a great way to relax the body and mind while stretching sore muscles.
+If you’re feeling sore and didn’t sleep well, stretching is a great way to relax the body and mind while relieving sore muscles.
 If the bikes are occupied, try a class that meets around the time you’ve scheduled your workout.
 Couldn’t wake up early to sweat it out before work?
 Take your workout outside in the evening with a hike, bike ride, walk or run.

 Learn something new

 So.
 Many.
 Machines!
 What do they do, and how in the world do they work?
 If this is your panicked thought when you eyeball fitness equipment, turn to an instructor or coach.
 Not only can they help you navigate the rows of equipment, they’ll teach you proper form and technique.
 If your routine feels a little blah, hire an instructor to put variety and challenge into your workout rotation.